In the first 50 games, your rating is 'provisional' and is calculated by using a standard robust and proven performance rating system -

 In Mythology, of course, Hera is the wife, (and, in some versions, the sister), of Zeus.

 Q. Is the HERA value a reliable indicator of my Opponents ability?

-The HERA value provides an indication of your Opponents ability .
+The HERA value provides an indication of your Opponents ability at the time that it was achieved.
 For a more balanced indication of your Opponents ability, rather than rely solely on their HERA value, you should also check their most recent rating graphs which may show, for example, steady and consistent play, or, in some cases a slow and steady decline.
 Always remember that the rating of your Opponent is based upon their current activity; historical data may not be an accurate relflection of their current performance.

 ChessWorld made significant improvements to the Rating system as from January 2006 and there is no direct comparison with the previous system.
 As such you should be aware that HERA values achieved before that date are a less reliable indicator.